Empyrean Releases Full Agenda for EVOLVE\23

 Seufert also says that talent acquisition teams, HR, and benefits leaders must work together to create cohesive and thoughtful communication campaigns that positively demonstrate the value of your benefits program throughout the candidate and employee lifecycle.

-As the war for talent continues through The Great Resignation and The Great Hire, HR teams will need to work together to create a positive journey throughout the employee lifecycle, starting with candidate experience and communications.
+HR teams will need to create a positive journey throughout the employee lifecycle, starting with candidate experience and communications.
+And to combat attrition, HR teams will need to align to ensure they understand what their employees’ benefits needs truly are.

 Empyrean’s 2022 Benefit Trends Report